Set up visitor management for your office

 Configuring sign-in questions

-Sign-in questions allow different questions to be shown for different Visitor Types; each has their own set of sign-in questions and settings.
+Sign-in questions allow different questions to be shown on the kiosk for different visitor types; each has their own set of sign-in questions and settings.

 Available question types